Ancient Egyptian architecture: Mastabas

+Archaeological data has indicated that the megalithic monuments in the Saharan region of Niger and the Eastern Sahara which developed, as early as 4700 BCE, may have served as antecedents for the mastabas and pyramids of ancient Egypt.

 Mastabas are burial tombs that hold royal significance.
 As chosen by Egyptian rulers, many of the tombs found throughout time were located along the Nile river.
 The structural exterior regarding Mastabas varies throughout history but there is a noticeable evolution in successive Egyptian dynasties.
 The mastabas of the First Egyptian Dynasty would be created through the use of stepped bricks.
 The design evolved so that by the time of the Fourth Dynasty the structural exterior had been changed from brick to stone.
 The reasoning behind the stepped designs of mastabas is connected to the idea of "accession".
 Lateral penetration was a concern in when constructing tombs.
 In order to prevent damage to the structure, brickwork layers were placed around the base of structure.
 Mastabas from the old empire took on a pyramidal design structure.
 This design was largely reserved for rulers, such as the king and his family as a means for burial.
 Other design characteristics regarding mastabas from the Old Kingdom include having rectangular outlines, walls that were slanted, the use of stone and brick materials, and having the axis of the structure run North-South.
 Multiple elements make up the interior of a mastaba such as an offering chamber, statues for the dead, and a vault beneath which held the sarcophagus.
 By the end of the Old Kingdom, the use of these tombs had been abandoned.